< All Topics

 backup = /mnt/nepi_storage/ai_training/light_bulbs/output

-f) Your project folder should now look something like this:
+At this point, your project folder should now look something like this:

 2) Open a terminal window and stop ROS to free up processing resources using the NEPI “rosstop” bashrc alias: